cwrukaizhang/LFERsPredictor/README.md

    pip install pubchempy

    ```
-4. Clone (if Github and Git LFS software is avaliable on the computer) the files of this project.
-Note: Git LFS will be needed,
+4. Clone the files of this project.
+Note: Git LFS will be needed, because this project contains some large files.
-   because this project contains some large files.
-Download and install Git from "https://git-scm.com/downloads" and
+   Download and install Git from "https://git-scm.com/downloads" and  Git LFS from "https://git-lfs.github.com/".
-   Git LFS from "https://git-lfs.github.com/".
    Input the following code in a new terminal.
    ```sh
    git LFS install
    git lfs clone https://github.com/cwrukaizhang/LFERsPredictor.git C:/LFER_tool  # clone the project to directory C:/LFER_tool
    ```
-5. Switch to the working directory and run the app_new.py file
+5. Switch to the working directory in the first terminal and run the app_new.py file
    ```JS
    python app_new.py
    ```